 Linen also tends to have higher production costs, so you will need to pay a lot more for a garment made of linen.
 These are factors to consider when looking to see if you can incorporate linen into your wardrobe.

-Rating: I rate linen a solid 4 out of 5 stars for its sustainability values.
-For many like me, it’s just not a go-to fabric (as I hate ironing) and hate it even more to see deep creases appear whilst wearing a garment (especially after I have ironed it!).
-Linen doesn’t have the appeal of other fabrics due to the inconvenience factor.
+Rating: I rate linen a solid 5 out of 5 stars for its sustainability values.
+But for many like me, it’s just not a go-to fabric (as I hate ironing) and modern, interesting classic or timeless styles aren’t yet widely catered for.

 However, fashion garments made using linen have come a long way in the last 10 years – there’s more choice in terms of style, but it’s still not mainstream enough.
-Its eco-friendly attributes and ability to wash well, and last a long time make it a valuable addition to any fashion-conscious wardrobe.
+Its eco-friendly attributes throughout its life cycle and ability to wash well, and last a long time make it a valuable addition to any fashion-conscious wardrobe.

 ACCESS THE INNER CIRCLE